jtilly/r-conda-env/README.md

 #> [1] "The installed Pandas version is 1.0.3"
 ```

+## Drawbacks

+You cannot switch out the Python interpreter within the same R session.
+So you can't be using multiple of these sort of packages in the same R session.
+See [this comment](https://github.com/rstudio/reticulate/issues/27#issuecomment-512256949).

 ## Details

 - The conda requirements are defined in `inst/conda-requirements.txt` and installed with the R Package.